Kure Atoll: 19th century

 Many crews were stranded on Kure Atoll after being shipwrecked on the surrounding reefs and had to survive on the local seals, turtles, and birds.
 The shipwrecks remain on the reef today, including the USS Saginaw.
 Because of these incidents, King Kalākaua sent Colonel J. H. Boyd to Kure as his Special Commissioner.
 On September 20, 1886, he took possession of the island for the Hawaiian government.
 The King ordered that a crude house be built on the island, with tanks for holding water and provisions for any other unfortunates who might be cast away there.
-But the provisions were stolen within a year and the house soon fell into ruins.
+However, the provisions were stolen within a year and the house soon fell into ruin.

 In 1867, the USS Lackawanna surveyed the atoll to produce more accurate charts of the reefs.

 The USS Saginaw wrecked on the atoll in October 1870.
 The crew was able to abandon ship, but not much was saved.
-A crew of five sailed the captain's gig to the island of Kauai, but only 1 survived the difficult month long voyage.
-Despite this, word did get to the authorities, which sent a rescue ship to the stranded crew which was able to rescue them in January 1871.
+A crew of five sailed the captain's gig to the island of Kauai, but only one survived the difficult month-long voyage.
+Despite this, word did get to the authorities, who sent a rescue ship to the stranded crew which was able to rescue them in January 1871.

-The Dunnottar Castle shipwrecked in 1886, and the crew was able to reach Kauai but some lives were lost.
+The vessel Dunnottar Castle shipwrecked in 1886, and the crew was able to reach Kauai eventually; however, some lives were lost.